ForsakenShell/SDL2ThinLayer/Readme.md

 Simple overview:

-This is a threaded SDL library for anchoring the SDL_Window to a control or as a tool window on the window platform.
+This is a threaded SDL library for anchoring the SDL_Window to a control or as a tool window on the Windows platform.

 The thread SDL runs in should be the only thread that renders using SDL and can be done by registering for DrawScene events.